-(2) The table does not include data for New Scotland and Rensselaer in 2006.

-(3) The table does not include data for Green Island, Rensselaer, and Watervliet in 2007.
+- East Greenbush was not part of the planning unit in 2005-2007.
+The table does not include data for New Scotland and Rensselaer in 2006.
+(2) - (4) - The table does not include data for Green Island, Rensselaer, and Watervliet in 2007.

-(4) Total waste delivered for disposal to Rapp Road Landfill from the member municipalities.
+Total waste delivered for disposal to Rapp Road Landfill from the member municipalities.